Platform9-Community/sa-automation/storage/rook-ceph/README.md

 5. Configuration

-Make any configuration changes as needed by editing the `ceph-operator/justfile' section:
+Make any configuration changes as needed by editing the `ceph-cluster/justfile' section:

+Note: The namespace should be the same as that of the ceph-operator

 ```
 # Customize any of the below